 Media Law and Ethics

 Note: Many of these courses have prerequisites.
 Students wishing to complete this certificate in only four courses must take CMNS 175, CMNS 300/JRNL 300, MACS 130, and MACS 235/JRNL 235.

 Students enrolled in undergraduate courses (courses numbered 100 or above) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.

 Students in Good Academic Standing will have no registration limits placed on them.
 Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
-Students on Academic Warning or Academic Probation are limited to registering in 10 credits.
+Students on Academic Warning or Academic Probation are limited to registering for 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
-Academic standing is governed by UFV’s Undergraduate Continuance policy (92).
+Academic standing is governed by UFV's Undergraduate Continuance policy (92).